Troll 2: Plot

-Arnold goes for a walk outside of Nilbog and encounters a girl being chased by goblins.
-When Arnold approaches them and insults them, they respond by throwing a spear into his chest.
-They flee to a chapel in the woods, where they encounter the goblins' queen, druid witch Creedence Leonore Gielgud, who uses the "Stonehenge Magic Stone" to give the goblins power.
-Creedence tricks them into drinking a magic potion that dissolves the girl into vegetable matter which the goblins eat, a horrifying scene witnessed by Arnold that prompts him to scream helplessly while also being transformed into a tree.
+After arriving at Nilbog, they meet their strange and aloof exchange family, the Presents.
+There, Joshua destroys all of the food with help from Seth's ghost.
+Arnold goes for a walk and witnesses goblins pursuing a girl.
+When Arnold approaches and insults them, they respond by throwing a spear into his chest.
+They flee to a chapel, where they encounter the goblins' queen, druid witch Creedence Leonore Gielgud, who uses the "Stonehenge Magic Stone" to give the goblins power.
+Creedence tricks them into drinking a magic potion that dissolves the girl into vegetable matter, which the goblins eat; Arnold witnesses this, exclaiming "Oh my God!", before being transformed into a tree.